the-pudding/starter/README.md

 * Preloaded [icon set](https://feathericons.com/)

 #### Setup

 To create a new project, make a new directory (eg. `mkdir project-name`), `cd` into it, and run:

 ```
 curl -Lk http://bit.ly/2bgptna > Makefile; make enhanced;
 ```

 #### Documentation

-See the generated README file in the new project directory for intstructions.
+See the generated README file in the new project directory for instructions.